isomerpages/sentosa-corp/guide-md.md

 ---
 layout: simple-page
-title: Guide
+title: Guide - Markdown
-permalink: /guide/
+permalink: /guide-md/
-breadcrumb: Guide
+breadcrumb: Guide-MD
 ---

 # This is a big header
 ###### This is a subheader

 Headers work till a maximum of 6 '#' s.
+Hence, using 7 will result in this:
+####### 7 hexes

 ---